sssgrowth/ATT_SPECIES/README.md

 	+ explicit extraction: abstract (train/test set), full-text (train/test set)
 	+ implicit inference: abstract (train/test set), full-text (train/test set)
 + Predefined (23) and extended (64) species
-This version of data will be managed by a database for convenient query.
+This version of data will be accessed by an api for convenient query.

 ### v0.1
 [Download](https://drive.google.com/drive/folders/1VIHEbRtPeWo66L6zaEjyv30qizC_fdQB?usp=sharing).
 The abstract and full-text datasets are uploaded to the Google Drive.
 It includes the following files: